Read it first as a beer — and only second as a non-alcoholic one.

 Restraint as respect — not abstinence.

-禮辭 — the first ritual declining. 禮辭 (Korean 예사) is the first ritual declining in the 향음주례, a Confucian village drinking ceremony codified in Korea's National Five Rites in 1474.
-A cup is offered three times, and each offer is met first with a declination before it is accepted. 禮辭 is that first decline — restraint as respect, not abstinence.
+禮辭 — the customary first decline. 禮辭 (Korean 예사) is the classical Confucian term for the customary first decline — the expected, gracious refusal before an offer is accepted, whether an honor, a gift, or a drink.
+In the 향음주례, a Confucian village drinking ceremony codified in Korea's National Five Rites in 1474, a cup is offered three times, and each offer is met with that restraint before it is accepted. 禮辭 is the spirit of that first decline — restraint as respect, not abstinence.
 It keeps you at the table and in command of the evening.

 Two people who couldn’t find a non-alcoholic beer worth drinking — so they built one.